priyatam/pie/README.md

 # Literary publishing, for humans

-Thousands of poems in the public domain live buried in websites.
-Hundreds of literary magazines archive thousands more that go undiscovered.
-Humans, even machines, can't search them in a central library.

-Let's build one.

-Literatte: A mobile-first, literary publishing toolkit that fits in your **dropbox**.
+A mobile-first, literary publishing toolkit that fits in your **dropbox**.

 ## Usage